jjvanzon/Circular-Language-Spec/archive/2008-07-13-xx-command-as-an-aspect-brainstorm-texts.md

 Input, output and throughput has to do with value assignment, but also reference-assignment and other types of assignment, and also other machine instructions that perform a read-write operation.

 Not only directly contained parameters are input, output or throughput.
 When sub-objects of a parameter are used, the sub-objects become input, output and throughput of the command.
-So the configuration of direct parameters does not determine at all what exactly is input, output or throughput.
+So the configuration of direct parameters might not determine at all what exactly is input, output or throughput.
 The *usage* of things determines it.

 To automatically determine, whether a parameter is input, output or throughput, you should not only only look at the assignments executed by the command itself.
 Parameters, or sub-objects of parameters, are also passed to other commands.
 Whether something is input, output or throughput is equally dependent on whether it is input, output or throughput of a sub-command.
 If something is throughput for command A, and command A is called by command B, this automatically makes it throughput of command B. (This, unless it is command B’s downput.)